 The following analyses provide information that is relevant to the chemical/phase of ES-2 identifying it as U metal slab with some uranium oxides on the surface:

-Color (visual inspection/optical microscopy) – the slab has a shine suggesting it is metallic.
+Color (visual inspection/optical microscopy) – the slab has a shine surface, suggesting it is metallic.

-While sampling ES-2 inside mixed atmosphere (air/argon) a spark was created.
+While sampling ES-2 inside mixed atmosphere (air/argon) a small spark was created.

 microRaman microscopy has not provided any spectrum, suggesting it is metal without presence of any additional functional groups or significant oxides.